 A. could be linked to the known or reported tripping of 250MW or more as reported in (i) above; and/or

-B. (as detailed in section CC6.1.4) is linked to a change in the Transmission System voltage of
+B. (as detailed in section CC6.1.4) is linked to a change in the Transmission System voltage of:

 I. 300kV or greater: > +/-5% for >15min; or

 II.
 132kV up to 300kV: > +/- 10% for >15min;

+III.
+Voltage <0.85 PU for >= 1s

+IV.
+Voltage > 1.1 PU for >=1 s

 any known demand disconnected >=50MW from the National Electricity Transmission System or other lesser demand if notified to The Company; and

 any Demand Control action taken;

+any recorded change in measured phase angle of 12 degrees or more in a time period =<20ms;

+any rate of change of Frequency exceeding 0.1Hz/s;

+any known super or sub synchronous oscillations between 0.1- 45Hz, with an amplitude of >=10mHz, a duration of >=10s, and a damping ratio of <3% for >=5s.

 a report of each such Significant Event including the following data in relation to each Significant Event as appropriate and available:

-the time(s) in hh.mm.ss of the Significant Event and any potentially related occurrences;
+the time(s) in hh.mm.ss.mmm of the Significant Event and any potentially related occurrences;

-any known or reported loss of Embedded Power Station(s) with locations and ratings where available;
+any known or reported loss of Embedded Power Station(s) with locations and ratings where available or step increases in demand and GSPs indicating such losses;

-the Frequency record (in table and graphical format) at <=1 second intervals for 1 minute before and 1 minute after the Significant Event;
+the Frequency record from at least seven different regions, including at least one record from within each Frequency Restoration Region, (in table and graphical format) at <=100 millisecond intervals for 30s before and a minimum time after the Significant Event where the minimum time is at least 30s, or until the frequency has recovered within 49.80 to 50.20 Hz, if longer;

 the Frequency (to 2 decimal places) immediately before the Significant Event;